-Claim: Hyland's Teething Tablets have been recalled for causing seizures in children.
+Hyland's Teething Tablets have been discontinued for causing "adverse events" in children.

 The tablets are manufactured to contain a small amount of belladonna, a substance that can cause serious harm at larger doses.
 For such a product, it is important that the amount of belladonna be carefully controlled.
 FDA laboratory analysis has found that Hyland’s Teething Tablets contain inconsistent amounts of belladonna.

 FDA has received reports of serious adverse events in children taking this product that are consistent with belladonna toxicity.
 The FDA has also received reports of children who consumed more tablets than recommended, because the containers do not have child resistant caps.

 The FDA has not evaluated Hyland’s Teething Tablets for safety or efficacy, and is not aware of any proven clinical benefit offered by the product.